-Fliedner: blood cell response to chronic radiation
+Blood system response to chronic radiation

-- Review paper in Dose-Response Journal, Dec 2012 - He reviewed histories of humans in 10 radiation accidents (including 28,000 in Techa and 1,800 in Mayak) and studies on rats and dogs - Radiation effect on mammals is function of dose-rate and total dose - Blood stem cells are usually very radiosensitive; however, they can tolerate and adapt to chronic radiation---adapt better at lower rate. - Deliver clones of functioning cells that maintain a lifetime of service - Beagle dogs at 0.3 rad/day ~ same cancer rate as control dogs - ICRP standard early 1930s: a tolerance dose of 0.2 r/day or 70 rad/y - Present-day ICRP recommendations (LNT and ALARA) unjustified
+- Fliedner et al. paper in Dose-Response Journal, Dec 2012 - Reviewed histories of humans in 10 radiation accidents (including 28,000 in Techa and 1,800 in Mayak) and studies on rats and dogs - Radiation effect is a function of dose-rate and total dose - Blood stem cells are usually very radiosensitive, but they tolerate and adapt to chronic radiation --- adapt better at lower dose rate. - Deliver clones of functioning cells; maintain a lifetime of service - Beagle dogs at 0.3 rad/day had same cancer rate as control dogs - ICRP standard 1934: a tolerance dose of 0.2 r/day or 50 rad/y is ok - Present-day ICRP recommendations (LNT & ALARA) not justified